zootedme/zootedme.github.io/_posts/2021-10-25-what-is-pi-cryptocurrency-and-how-is-it-different-pi-review.md

 While Pi is still in its infancy, it is developing at a rate that cannot be ignored.
 It's free and simple to start earning it, so we decided to give it a shot.

 Apart from some squandered time, you stand to lose very little.
 Of course, it may not amount to much, but if it meets its objectives, it will be rather impressive.
-And in that case, getting there early could pay out handsomely!
+And in that case, getting there early could pay out nicely!

 Leave your thoughts in the comments section below.
 However, if your comment consists solely of a joining code and adds nothing else to the discussion, it may not be approved.